Genome3d/multimorbid3D/README.md

                         The genomic window (+ or - in bases) within which proxies are searched.
 Default = 5000 --population {EUR}    The ancestral population in which the LD is calculated.
 Default = "EUR" --ld-dir LD_DIR       Directory containing LD database.
+  --string-version      Use this flag to specify the version of STRING database to use.
+Available versions: latest, 11.5, 11.0b, 11.0, 10.5, 10.0.
 ```